Data privacy statement

-You have the right to demand that we limit the processing of your data if one of the following conditions occurs:
+You have the right to request us to restrict processing if one of the following conditions is met:

-- you contest the accuracy of the personal data (and such data has been stored for a period of time that allows us to verify the accuracy of the personal data.
+- You dispute the accuracy of the personal data for a period of time that allows us to verify the accuracy of the personal data.

-If the processing of your personal data has been limited, such data—apart from its storage—can only be processed with your consent or for the exercise or protection of legal claims or to protect the rights of another natural or legal entity or for the purposes of an important public interest for the EU or a member country.
+Where the processing of personal data relating to you has been restricted, those data may be processed, with the exception of their storage, only with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of substantial public interest of the Union or of a Member State.

 e) Right to data portability

-You have the right to receive the personal data that we have been provided in a structured, conventional and machine-readable format, and you have the right to transfer such data to another controller through our company with no obstacles on our part, if
+You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, and you have the right to transfer this data to another controller without hindrance from us, provided that

-- the processing takes place using automated procedures.
+- the processing is carried out with the aid of automated procedures.

-In exercising your right to data portability according to paragraph 1, you have the right to ensure that we transfer the personal data directly to another controller, if technically possible.
+When exercising your right to data portability in accordance with Section 1, you have the right to have the personal data transferred directly from us to another controller, where this is technically feasible.

-The right to data portability does not apply to the processing of personal data that is required for the completion of a task that is in the public interest or takes place as part of the exercise of public authority that has been required of the controller.
+The right to data portability shall not apply to processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-You have the right to refuse at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Art.
-6 (1) lit. e) or f) GDPR for reasons arising from your personal situation; this also applies to profiling based on these provisions.
-We will no longer process the personal data unless we can demonstrate compelling legitimate grounds for such processing that override your interests, rights and freedoms or if the processing serves the assertion, exercise or protection of legal claims.
+You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Art.
+6 (1) lit. e) or f) EU-DSGVO; this also applies to profiling based on these provisions.
+We shall no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims.

-If we process the personal data for the purpose of direct advertisement, you have the right to enter an objection at any time against the processing of such data for the purposes of such advertisement; this also applies to profiling, if it is in connection to such direct advertising.
+If personal data are processed by us for the purpose of direct marketing, you have the right to object at any time to the processing of personal data concerning you for the purpose of such marketing; this also applies to profiling insofar as it is associated with such direct marketing.

-You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or for statistical purposes in terms of article 89 paragraph 1 GDPR for reasons arising from your personal situation, unless such processing is necessary to fulfil a task that is in the public interest.
+You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or for statistical purposes pursuant to Art.
+89 (1) EU-DSGVO, unless the processing is necessary for the performance of a task carried out in the public interest.

 g) Automated decisions including profiling

-You have the right to refuse to be subject to a decision that is based exclusively on automated processing, including profiling, that legally affects you or has any similar significant effect.
+You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.

-i) Right to submit grievances to a supervisory authority
+j) Right to complain to a supervisory authority

-You have the right to submit grievances to a supervisory authority, particularly in the EU member country in which you live, where your place of work is located or in the location of the supposed infringement if you believe that the processing of your personal data is unlawful.
+You have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work or place of the alleged infringement, if you consider that the processing of personal data concerning you is unlawful.

-If you have exercised the right to information, deletion or limitation of processing by the controller, such party is required to communicate this information, deletion or limitation of the processing to all recipients of the personal data, unless this is proven to be impossible or disproportionately difficult.
+If you have asserted the right to rectification, erasure or restriction of processing against the controller, the controller is obliged to communicate this rectification or erasure of the data or restriction of processing to all recipients to whom the personal data concerning you have been disclosed, unless this proves impossible or involves a disproportionate effort.

-You have the right to be informed by the controller of any such recipients.
+You have the right to be informed of these recipients by the controller.